StyraHem/ShellyForHASS/README.md

 - Discovery can be turned off (0.0.4)
 - Switch for firmware update trigger (use with monster-card to show a list of devices to need to be update, see examples below)
 - Support proxy to allow Shelly devices in other LANs (0.0.15).
+- Using mDns discovery and polling if CoAP not working (slower status updates) (0.1.5)
+- Receive device names from Shelly Cloud (cloud_auth_key/cloud_server) (0.1.5)
+- Add Shelly devices by IP-address if on different LAN or mDns and CoAP not working for discovery

 ## Devices supported